Published On: March 12, 2026By

 Vendor Characteristics

 Luminary solutions are specialty learning systems.
-These are best for medium-to-large scale organizations focused on global partner/channel or customer education, or for businesses that sell training content.
+These are best for medium-to-large-scale organizations focused on global partner/channel or customer education or selling training content.
 Requirements are complex and mission-critical, including a need for vendor expertise, guidance and support.
 For example, businesses that sell learning certifications want the best, most innovative feature set so they can maximize revenue.

-• Target Use Case: Specialists in customer, partner, training provider, association, special projects or learning operations.
+• Target Use Case: Specialists in customer or partner learning, as well as training providers, associations, special projects or learning operations.

 • Learning System Type: LMS, TMS, LXP, e-commerce or mobile app.

-• Feature Strength: Narrow, but extraordinarily deep in the area of focus.
+• Feature Strength: Narrow, but their focus area is extraordinarily deep.

-• Integration Strength: High for their primary use case, but not broad-based.
+• Integration Strength: High for the primary use case, but not broad-based.

-• Scalability: Often regional.
-Varying levels of global reach.
+• Scalability: Often regional, with varying levels of global reach.

 • Implementation Approach: Full-service.